katahiromz/LineNumEdit/README.md

 ### `LNEM_SETCOLUMNWIDTH` message

-Sets the width of the column.
+Sets the width of the line number column.

 - `wParam`: The width of the column, in pixels.
 - `lParam`: Ignored.